 I’ve authored two books—Ambition Addiction: How to Go Slow, Give Thanks, and Discover Joy Within and Spiritual Cross-Training: Searching through Silence, Stretch, and Song, both published by Grand Harbor Press in 2016.
 I travel throughout the United States offering book talks, lectures, and workshops on the topics of Spiritual Cross-Training and Ambition Addiction.

 I’ve also published numerous articles on health, wellness, and spirituality in such publications as the Washington Post, Success Magazine, Spirituality & Health Magazine, and Elephant Journal.

 I received my rabbinical ordination from the Jewish Theological Seminary in New York City.
 I have served as Rabbinic Advisor for the Harvard University Hillel, Assistant Rabbi for Congregation Olam Tikvah in Fairfax, VA and Senior Rabbi for Temple Reyim in Newton, MA.
 I also served as a Rabbinic Chaplain for Rikers Island Correctional Facility in New York City and the Nashua Street Jail in Boston.

-Currently, I serve as a rabbi, Jewish educator, and song leader for a number of institutions in and around the Greater Washington area, including Adas Israel Congregation and The 6th & I Historic Synagogue.
+Currently, I serve as a rabbi, Jewish educator, and song leader for a number of institutions in and around the Baltimore and Greater Washington areas, including Adas Israel Congregation and The 6th & I Historic Synagogue.
 I lead Shabbat and High Holiday services for Bet Mishpachah, Washington D.C.'s LGBTQ synagogue.